-54. As set forth more fully herein and detailed in the Appendix (which is attached as Exhibit I and fully incorporated herein by reference), Today's Destiny and its principals and agents made these representations without intending to fulfill the promises, and they did not fulfill the promises.
+54. Attached hereto as Exhibits I and J are appendices containing first-hand details regarding the fraud perpetrated on the customers.
+Exhibit I is the same as the Exhibit I in Trustee's Second Amended Complaint, and Exhibit J contains supplemental details received between the filing of the Second Amended Complaint and this Third Complaint.
+Exhibits I and J are incorporated by reference as if fully set forth herein.
+As set forth more fully herein and as detailed in Exhibits I and J, Today's Destiny and its principals and agents made these representations without intending to fulfill the promises, and they did not fulfill the promises.
 The representations, guarantees, and warranties were all part of a fraudulent scheme to induce a targeted audience to pay exorbitant sums of money to Today's Destiny for worthless computer hardware, software and services that were never delivered.
 For instance, each Marketing Contract contained a clause setting forth "minimum operating requirements" which required each Customer continuously to provide Today's Destiny with data identifying the customers generated by the Today's Destiny marketing program.
 Complete adherence to the terms of the minimum operating requirements clause was impossible, however, due to the actions of Today's Destiny, Medicus and IBD.
 This "requirements" clause was expressly incorporated into the Marketing Contracts as a means for Today's Destiny and Medicus and IBD to avoid their contractual obligations.
 In fact, during weekly sales meetings between 1997 and 2005, Michael Day, Max K. Day, Max O. Day, Chaz Robertson, Terry Vanderpool, Joshua Smith and other Today's Destiny representatives joked that the guarantees would never be honored because Today's Destiny had created so many loopholes in the contracts.